scrapjs/BTyped2/README.md

 🪖 A typed structure library (mostly, for NodeJS)... 🪖

+### 📦 `v2.1` teaser? 📦
+I have some plans about next-gen update for BTyped2 `v2.1`.
+- Structure of arrays support (SOA).
+- New basic types references (f32,u8…).
+- Tuple and vector math support.

 ### 🤔 Why? 🤔

 Planned to use in Vulkan API node.js projects.